AnandPattanashetti/cloud-devops-task/README.md

 ## Application Functionality

-The application serves a basic static web page (e.g., "Hello World"), and it is containerized using Docker.
+The application serves a basic static web page (e.g., "WEL-COME TO THE ATC APPLICATION"), and it is containerized using Docker.
 This containerized web application is deployed onto a Kubernetes cluster, with Prometheus set up for monitoring.

 ## Key Components